How to Teach Yoga Online

 NOTE: these ring lights are small and light.
 I often travel with one even in my carry-on luggage.

-Phone as Camera.
 I own all kinds of cameras, but I don’t use any of them.
 My phone works better because the lens is great, the battery life is excellent, and most importantly, we’re all extremely familiar with how it works.
-I personally use my front-facing camera so I can see my image framed, but the back camera is lens is better.
-Always use horizontal view as it will give your students a wider view.
+Use your phone as a camera.
+The back camera is better.
+Connect your phone to your computer using EpoCam.
+Install the app on your iPhone and your computer and your phone turns into a powerful high definition webcam.

-Zoom.
 I can’t tell you how many software developers have contacted me telling me they have a solution to Zoom that is better for yoga.
 The problem is, Zoom doesn’t have any major problems.
 Really, Zoom is awesome.
 There are lots of options, yes, and you need to learn the interface, but I’ve been teaching online yoga classes since 2010, and I can tell you that a $15/month Zoom account is life changing.
 Don’t wait time with anything else.

-Organization / Scheduling.
 If you have your own system for scheduling classes, this is great.
 If you need a system, our YOGABODY.bio site is free and makes it easy to plan classes, charge for classes, store recordings, and more.

 How to start teaching yoga online by writing a great yoga teacher bio.